Spotlight | In Memoriam

 A TRIBUTE TO LANNY WHITE (1963 - 2015)

 EBOA and ABOA Official Extraordinaire Lanny White Passes

-The basketball referee community and the world lost one of the best last month.
+The basketball referee community and the world lost one of the best.
 After a courageous battle with multiple myeloma, Lanny White passed away September 13, 2015 surrounded by his wife Susan, daughters Randi and Shelbi and close family.

 LW was larger than life with family, friends and all those who came in contact with him.
 Always approachable, Lanny made you feel unique and accepted with his magnetic personality.
 As a referee he had a quality that is best described as the Lanny Factor.
 Reffing with Lanny you rose above process & correctness, he was more about intentional values, presence and a shared purpose.
 The result was a stress-free game, with cooperation & flexibility at the forefront.
 In the end it was always fun.

 During his almost 30 years as an official in Saskatoon, Calgary and Edmonton, LW always put the game and its players first, which put him in high regard with everyone involved.
 An Assignor in Saskatoon once told coaches at a high school meeting, “I’ll do my best to give you good officials, but Lanny White can’t do every game!”